 - Ensure all the items in the list are related.

 - Proper structure is still important.
-If you’re creating sentences, make certain to capitalize the sentence and end with the proper punctuation.
+If you’re creating sentences, capitalize the sentence and end with the appropriate punctuation.

 - Bullet points can be words, phrases, or sentences.